-In addition to Special Olympics guidance, of course, Programs will have to follow the guidance of the venue/facility (as well as the local authorities) if more stringent in terms of number of participants allowed within the venue/facility overall for Phase 1 and 2.
+In addition to Special Olympics guidance, of course, Programs will need to follow the guidance of the venue/facility (as well as the local authorities) if more stringent in size limits and/or other prevention protocols.
 If there are other groups in the space, it is the responsibility of the venue to follow local guidance to control and applicable venue capacity limits and/or physical distancing requirements amongst groups in the venue.
 However, if the venue is not operating in a safe manner, or in conjunction with the general infection control precautions, the Program should consider switching venue or ceasing activities, until they can be done safely.
-(7/1/20)
+(7/1/2020; updated 6/28/2021)

-COVID-19 Participant Code and Conduct and Risk Assessment Form
+COVID-19 Participant Code of Conduct and Risk Assessment Form

 1. How should Programs keep track of the COVID-19 Participant Code of Conduct and Risk Assessment form?

 2. How long does a Program need to keep the screening and participation reports and the Participant Risk and Code of Conduct Form?

 Programs should follow their respective Record Retention Policies and Protocols regarding the retention and destruction of records related to health and other documents.
 (6/17/2020; remains in effect 6/28/2021)

 3. What happens if someone refuses to sign the COVID-19 Participant Code of Conduct and Risk Assessment form?

 The main focus should be on the education and emphasizing that we are keeping everyone safe and strongly encouraging signing of the document.
 The Code of Conduct is not a legally binding document.
 Ultimately, it is at the discretion of the Programs as to how to handle a participant who refuses to sign.
 (6/17/2020; remains in effect 6/28/2021)

-4. May a Program modify and/or add an indemnification clause the COVID-19 Code of Conduct and Risk Form?
+4. May a Program modify and/or add an indemnification clause the COVID-19 Code of Conduct and Risk Assessment Form?